Enrolled Brooklyn College undergraduate and graduate students are entitled to free, unlimited visits to the Brooklyn College Health Clinic.

 Visits With Health Care Providers

-Well-care, assessment and treatment of acute and chronic medical conditions, gynecology, colposcopy, family planning, health counseling, etc. — Free
+Well-care, assessment and treatment of acute and chronic medical conditions, gynecology, family planning, psychiatric evaluation & treatment, social service support and referrals, health education — Free

 On-site Laboratory Tests — Free